 When you buy through links in this article, I may earn an affiliate commission.
 Learn More.

-If you’re asking this question chances are you’re looking at getting a smart thermostat.
-While some thermostats, particularly older models, don’t require a c-wire, it’s more often the case that any modern thermostat will need one, and most smart thermostats will note this requirement.
+If you’re asking this question, chances are you’re looking at getting a new smart thermostat.
+While some thermostats, particularly older models, don’t require a c-wire, it’s more often the case that any modern thermostat will need one, and you’ll find most smart thermostats will note this as a requirement.

 What is a C-wire?

-All low voltage thermostats require some source of 24V power in order to do their thing, unless they are old, purely manual switch type models.
-Simpler types can get enough power from the wiring the controls the heating and cooling functions, but anything with more internal electronics will need a dedicated power supply so as not to interfere with the switching functions of the HVAC system but drawing too much voltage through the control wires.
+Simpler types can get enough power from the wiring the controls the heating and cooling functions, but anything with more internal electronics will need a dedicated power supply so as not to interfere with the switching functions of HVAC systems by drawing too much voltage through the control wires.

 G - Fan control